 - The Latest News section- It provides latest online news about Visual Basic 2010 Express.
 It will announce new releases and updates

-- The Properties section let you defines the properties of each control
+- The Properties section let you define the properties of each control

-To start creating your first application, you need to click on New Project.
-The following VB2010 New Project dialog box will appear.
+To start creating your first application, you need to click on the New Project.
+After clicking on the New project, the following New Project dialog box will appear, as shown in Figure 1.3.

-Now drag the button control into the form, and change its default Text Button1 to OK in the properties window, the word OK will appear on the button in the form, as shown below:
+Now drag the button control into the form, and change its default Text Button1 to OK in the properties window, the word OK will appear on the button in the form, as shown in Figure 1.6.

-Now click on the OK button and the code window appears.
-Enter the code as follows:
+Next, click on the OK button to bring up the code window and then enter the code in the code window, as shown in Figure 1.7.

-When you run the program and click on the OK button, a dialog box will appear and display the “WELCOME TO VISUAL BASIC 2010” message, as shown below:
+When you run the program and click on the OK button, a dialog box that displays the “WELCOME TO VISUAL BASIC 2010” message will appear, as shown in Figure 1.8